storj/docs/app/(docs)/object-mount/user-guide/POSIX/page.md

 ## When NOT to Enable Object Mount’s POSIX Mode

-You should not enable POSIX mode in Object Mount for:
+You should not enable POSIX Mode in Object Mount for:

-- **Read-only bucket credentials**: POSIX mode requires _write_ access to the object storage bucket in order to create and write to the hidden metadata file.
+- **Read-only bucket credentials**: POSIX Mode requires _write_ access to the object storage bucket in order to create and write to the hidden metadata file.
 If your credentials are read-only, POSIX mode will not function and may prevent the mount from working correctly.

 - **Lightweight access:** For read-only workflows or general content browsing, POSIX mode is typically unnecessary and can be left disabled.